Shuttle/Shuttle.Core.Cli/README.md

 PM> Install-Package Shuttle.Core.Cli
 ```

-Provides the `Arguments` class that provides access to your command-line interface arguments:
+Provides the `Arguments` class that gives you access to command-line interface arguments:

 ### Constructor